NotOlootu/How-to-Install-Docker-Manually-on-Ubuntu/README.md

 ## Run The Edited Command Line

 ## Installation Status Query
-Confirm if the installation was succesful or not, by running the code below
+Confirm if the installation was succesful or not, by running the code below.

 ```
 sudo service docker start